-XIV.
+XV.
 RESULTS & ACTIONS TO BE TAKEN

-The artesunate spot in the chromatogram obtained with the test solution must correspond in terms of colour, size, intensity, shape and travel distance to that in the chromatogram obtained with the lower and higher standard solution.
+The atenolol spot in the chromatogram obtained with the test solution must correspond in terms of colour, size, intensity, shape and travel distance to that in the chromatogram obtained with the lower and higher standard solution.
 This result must be obtained for each method of detection.
 If this is not achieved, repeat the run from scratch with a second sample.
 Reject the batch if the drug content cannot be verified in a third run.
 For a second opinion, refer additional samples to a fully-fledged drug quality control laboratory.
 Retain samples and put the batch on quarantine until a final decision on rejection or release has been taken.
-For documentation purposes, take pictures of all the readings with a digital camera turning off the flash first.
+For documentation purposes, take a picture of the reading with a digital camera turning off the flash first.